-I always add a cover letter to my CV because I do think it can help with your chances of landing an interview.
+I always add a cover letter to my CV because I think it can help with landing an interview.

-I applied for an internal role a few years ago that would move me out of my PA role into a marketing and communications position.
+A few years ago, I applied for an internal role that would move me out of my PA role into a marketing and communications position.
 I wasn’t qualified at the time and applied thinking I didn’t have anything to lose, and it might show my current manager that I wanted more creative tasks.
-I spent an age updating my CV to reflect all of the communication and marketing experience I had (which wasn’t a huge amount).
+I spent an age updating my CV to reflect all of the communication and marketing experience (which wasn’t a huge amount).
 Still, I spent even longer writing a covering letter that expressed my passion for the company, the role, and why I felt I would be able to do the job.

 I did secure a first and a second interview before the job was offered to another candidate.
-From the feedback I received, I know the covering letter made a big difference, and I certainly wouldn’t have got a second interview if I hadn’t put the effort in.
+I know the covering letter made a big difference from the feedback I received, and I certainly wouldn’t have got a second interview if I hadn’t put the effort in.